How to Use This HVAC Calculator?

 Need to size your ductwork?
 Our HVAC duct size calculator can help you figure out the right duct dimensions based on your CFM and air velocity.

-What Affects Your HVAC Load the Most?
+What Factors Affect Your HVAC Load Calculation?

 Not every factor in the calculator carries the same weight.
 Square footage and ceiling height have the biggest impact on your cooling load, followed by climate zone and insulation quality.
 Sun exposure and windows matter, but less so.
 Appliances only move the needle in kitchens or rooms with heavy electronics.